Frequently Asked Questions

 Q: Is the PrimeTime site at the same school as the Summer Academic program?
 I work fulltime and cannot drive my student to a program location.

 A: Yes, PrimeTime will be offered at the same school as the Summer Academic program.
-The PrimeTime Summer Program will be available at 41 elementary schools hosting the Summer Academic program.
+The PrimeTime Summer Program will be available at 52 elementary schools hosting the Summer Academic program.
+This provides a full 9-hour day for your student.

 Q: Does my student have to attend the five-hour day of the PrimeTime Summer Program?
 Can I pick up my student at 4:30p.m. instead of 5:00 pm?